ys-lin14/OSRS-Analysis/README.md

   * uses Seaborn lineplots and the matplotlib fill between option to create visual aids representing the rejection regions of the hypotheses test

 Game Context:
 The data was obtained from training my defence pure at monks in Edgeville.
-Presented with an iron scimitar which had attack bonuses but was slower versus a faster Event RPG (cosmetic weapon) without any attack bonuses, I wished to determine the difference between the two.
+Presented with a slower iron scimitar with attack bonuses  versus a faster Event RPG (cosmetic weapon) without any attack bonuses, I set out to determine which was better.

 References\
 *Old School Runescape* [Game].
 (2013).
 Cambridge: Jagex Ltd.